uzh-rpg/flightmare/README.md

 We have added some auxiliary code to help you start with the challenge using reinforcement learning.
 However, if you want to use something else, feel free to make all the changes you need.
 Just be sure that everything works fine when you submit!

 1. In a terminal (not within docker), launch the unity standalone.
-The flag controls if you want to train/test on static or dynamic environments:
+The flag controls if you want to train/test on static or dynamic environments (the following will launch with dynamic obstacles):

-`./STANDALONE_PATH/simple_env.x86_64 -static-obstacles 0`
+  `./STANDALONE_PATH/RPG_Flightmare.x86_64 -static-obstacles 0`

 2. In a terminal within Docker, run the following command:

    `cd $FLIGHTMARE_PATH/flightrl/examples && python run_drone_control.py`

    This script will launch a reinforcement learning training with PPO.
 Note that this model will not see any images, so it won't be able to solve the task.

 3. To evaluate the trained checkpoint (assuming its path is contained in the variable $MODEL_PATH), run the following command: